GHBAlbuquerque/study-character-api-backend/README.md

 - '/battles' (POST) - Create a new battle

-Access the Swagger UI at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) to see endpoints and payloads.
+* Access the Swagger UI at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) to see endpoints and payloads and also test the application.

+* You can also import the json from 'misc' folder to test the application using Postman.

 ## 🏛️ Architecture